jhou2/docs.review.ninja/index.md

 <h1 id="installation">Installation</h1>

+The public instance at http://review.ninja is free to use.
+You can also install and run your own instance.
+You will need to set your own environment variables.

 	git clone git://github.com/review.ninja.git

 You'll need nodejs, grunt, and bower.
 If you don't have them already, install them with the following commands: